martinium/TempConversion-nim/README.md

 Compile and run via nim c -r tempconversion.nim --release

-Usage: You enter a Fahrenheit Temperature number and it returns that value along with the same Temperature in Celsius and Kelvin Degrees.
+Usage: You enter a Fahrenheit Temperature number and it returns that value along with the equivalent Temperature in Celsius and Kelvin Degrees.